atheiman/better-chef-rundeck/README.md

 No, I'm serious.
 Go read it.
 It's not even long.

-Specify what attributes in the returned data should point to in the Chef node attributes using GET parameters. **If these GET parameters are not set, all Chef attributes will be returned (which is probably not what is wanted).** Specify the attribute name as the GET param and the Chef attribute path as a comma-delimited list as the value of the GET param.
+Specify what attributes in the returned data should point to in the Chef node attributes using GET parameters. **If these GET parameters are not set, all Chef attributes will be returned (which is probably not what is wanted).** Specify the attribute name as the GET param and the Chef attribute path as a comma-delimited list (examples: `some,attribute,path`, `languages,ruby,version`) as the value of the GET param.
 So to convert the attribute `['really']['deep']['attr']` into the attribute `short`, use the GET param `short=really,deep,attr`.

 ### An Example